Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Produce an integrated marketing communication strategy plan

-- Develop analytical, problem-solving, planning, communication, interpersonal and creative skills
+- Have developed analytical, problem-solving, planning, communication, interpersonal and creative skills